jansel369/object-model-transform/README.md

 Recursively transform object into a model by the given schema.
 - `obj` - [required] Any object or array data to transform.
 - `schema` - [required] The schema for transforming objects to Model
   - `field` - [required for nested schema] The property field you want to transform.
-Supports dotnotation.
+Supports dotnotation as field value.
   - `Model` - [optional] The Model class of the object to transform.
   - `include` - [optional] A Schema to transform nested objects.
 Value can be array for multiple fields to transform.